ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: codeblock}

 1. List the available images for creating your instance.
-The `ibm_is_instance_template` depends on what image that you want to use.
 You can use a stock image, a custom image from your account, or an image that was shared with your account from a private catalog.
 For more information, see the Terraform documentation on [ibm_is_image](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_image).
 If you plan to use an image that was shared from a private catalog, see the Terraform documentation on [ibm_cm_version](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cm_version) or [ibm_cm_offering_instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cm_offering_instance).

    * Select a stock image or custom image from your account for your instance.